HISTORY OF THE GOLDEN GATE BRIDGE

 What he didn’t know is that the steel for the bridge, which came from Bethlehem Steel foundries in Pennsylvania and New Jersey, originally came coated with a red led primer.
 Color studies by consulting architect Irving Morrow arrived upon what’s now become known as Golden Gate Bridge International Orange, a unique “red terra cotta” version of the International Orange standard.
 But there were other competitors, as pictured above.
 “Warm grey” was a distant second choice.
 If you like the color, you can obtain it from Sherwin Williams, the supplier as “Firewood” (color code SW 6328).

-There is a reason the Golden Gate Bridge is not golden.
+There is a reason the Golden Gate Bridge is not golden: the area is not named after the bridge, the bridge is named after the area.
 The place where it is located is called the Golden Gate Strait.
-The “Golden Gate” refers to San Francisco Bay as the gateway to the gold fields where gold was discovered in North-central California at Sutter’s Mill on January 24, 1848, resulting in a gold rush in 1849 (hence, the name of the San Francisco 49ers sports team.)
+The “Golden Gate” refers to San Francisco Bay as the gateway to the goldfields where gold was discovered in North-central California at Sutter’s Mill on January 24, 1848, resulting in a gold rush in 1849 (hence, the name of the San Francisco 49ers sports team.)

-The mile-long expanse is the main north-south bridge connecting San Francisco to Marin County in Northern California, along International Highway 101 (and Pacific Coast Highway 1).
+The mile-long expanse is the main north-south bridge connecting San Francisco to Marin County in Northern California, along U.S. Route 101 (in some places called El Camino Real).
 It is the most photographed bridge in the world.
 When it opened in 1937, it was the longest and tallest suspension bridge in the world.
 It’s the logo on my home page of billpetro.com.

 History of Construction